raganwald/method-combinators/README.md

 1. You want to do something *before* the method's base logic is executed.
 2. You want to do something *after* the method's base logic is executed.
-3. You want to do wrap some logic *around* the method's base logic.
+3. You want to wrap some logic *around* the method's base logic.
 4. You only want to execute the method's base logic *provided* some condition is truthy.
-5. You want to *retry* something a certain number of times if it fails before giving up.
+5. You want to *retry* something a certain number of times if it fails, before giving up.

 Method *combinators* make these common kinds of method decorators extremely easy to write.
 Instead of: